FedoraCoin (TIPS) Achieves Market Cap of $2.11 Million

 According to CryptoCompare, “FedoreCoin is PoW cryptocurrency based on the Scrypt algorithm. “

-It is usually not possible to buy alternative cryptocurrencies such as FedoraCoin directly using U.S. dollars.
-Investors seeking to acquire FedoraCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy FedoraCoin using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as FedoraCoin directly using US dollars.
+Investors seeking to acquire FedoraCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FedoraCoin using one of the exchanges listed above.

 Receive News & Updates for FedoraCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FedoraCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.